VNair88/Analysis-of-superheroes/README.md

 [logo2]: https://github.com/VNair88/Analysis-of-superheroes/blob/master/plots/bad%20characters.PNG "Bad Characters Alignment 1"

 To see if the representation of male-other changes over time, we plotted the gender ratio of new characters in each decade.
-Although there was a spike in the 50's, an increasing trend in 'other genders' becomes apparent starting in the '60s.
-The 1960s is not-coincidentally the renewed fight for women's equality that partnered with the Civil Rights Movement.
+An increasing trend in 'other genders' becomes apparent starting in the '60s.
+The 1960s witnessed a renewed fight for women's equality that partnered with the Civil Rights Movement.
 Though while there is a smaller proportion of male characters in the modern times, it is still far from a 50-50 representation and appears to be slowing at around a 75-25 male-other gender ratio.

 ### Representation of Sexuality